-The position of companies listed in the Netherlands will change by the implementation of new Organisation for Economic Cooperation and Development (OECD) guidelines, published October 2015.
-Transfer pricing - minimising taxable profits by paying royalties to daughters, e.g. by using the brand name, patents, in other words all what is valuable but not material - will come under rules to prevent this misuse.
-The Netherlands will pro actively work on this.
+The position of companies listed in the Netherlands will change with the implementation of the new Organisation for Economic Cooperation and Development (OECD) guidelines, published in October 2015.
+Transfer pricing - minimising taxable profits by paying royalties to subsidiaries, for the use of the brand name, patents etc, in other words all that is valuable but not a material asset - will come under new rules to prevent this misuse.

-The OECD recommends phrases in treaties to exclude treaty abuse strategies, which undermine tax sovereignty by claiming treaty benefits in situations where these benefits were not intended to be granted, thereby depriving countries of tax revenues.
-The Dutch government promised to implement these rules (or ultimately terminates treaties22) in this respect as soon as possible and also with non-OECD countries.
+The OECD recommends phrases in treaties to exclude treaty abuse strategies, such as corporations claiming treaty benefits in situations where these benefits were not intended to be granted, thereby depriving countries of tax revenues.
+The Dutch government promised to implement these rules (or ultimately terminate treaties20) as soon as possible and also with non-OECD countries.

-Overall the Dutch government is not keen to implement the OECD-guidelines.
-But it takes the position that only resisting new policies "will bring us in not defendable isolation and should unnecessarily harm the reputation of the Netherlands.
-There for we must cleverly move with the flow by coordinated and binding international changes."
-The government will defend (and adapt) the lion share of the Dutch tax legislation, such as the treaty network, absence of withholding taxes on interest and royalties, a professional tax authority, and efficient dispute resolution procedures.
-Because those are the foundation under the tax position of the Netherlands, making it attractive and transparent for international corporations.
+Overall the Dutch government is not keen to implement the OECD guidelines.
+But it takes the position that only resisting new policies "will bring us into an un-defendable isolation and should unnecessarily harm the reputation of the Netherlands.
+There for we must cleverly move with the flow by coordinated and binding international changes."21 The government will defend (and adapt) the lion share of existing Dutch tax legislation, such as the Netherland's network of tax treaties and its lack of withholding taxes on interest and royalties.
+Those are the foundation of the Dutch tax regime, making it attractive and transparent for international corporations.
 This position is sketched in the following figure: